alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 ### Asynchronous operation execution successful/failed

-Use`onConfirm`to define a callback when clicking confirm.
+Use 'onConfirm' to define a callback when clicking confirm.

 ```tsx
 import {